maaslalani/Dungeon/README.md

 __1. Attack:__ You deal a _random_ amount of damage to the enemy, as it also deals damage to you.
 __2. Use Potion:__ Drink a potion that restores your health by a _certain_ amount.
 __3. Run Away:__ Flee from the enemy and spawn a new enemy.
-__4. Exit:__ Visit the store to buy new equipment for your journey.
+__4. Store:__ Visit the store to buy new equipment for your journey.
 __5. Exit:__ Quit the game with or without saving your progress.

 ## Usage: